Alaskanwildman/DataScienceFundProjVernonn/README.md

 ## Methodology
 Similar to the group project I will be using Numpy, Pandas, and Matplotlib to interact with and visualize the data. <br>
-Below are all of the imports regarding this project, we can see Numpy, Pandas, and matplotlib, as well as Seaborn.
+Below are all of the imports regarding this project, we can see Numpy, Pandas, and Matplotlib, as well as Seaborn.
 ![image](https://github.com/Alaskanwildman/DataScienceFundProjVernonn/assets/31549358/f60a03a3-e883-4f9d-bffa-31d05741c1b2) <br>

 ## Results